This policy is for you if your chosen degree has a September 2022 start date.

 Please visit the corresponding section of the University of Leeds Taught Admissions Policy.

 The reference section of the application is carefully considered by the School of Healthcare and is an important part of the selection process.
-For undergraduate referees, further information on writing the reference is available from UCAS.

 Access to Leeds and Realising Opportunities